 As with other areas of product development, testing is used to demonstrate the effectiveness of design controls.
 While software development and cybersecurity are closely related disciplines, cybersecurity controls require testing beyond standard software verification and validation activities to demonstrate the effectiveness of the controls in a proper security context to therefore demonstrate that the device has a reasonable assurance of safety and effectiveness.

 Under 21 CFR 820.30(f), a manufacturer must establish and maintain procedures for verifying the device design.
 Such verification shall confirm that the design output meets the design input requirements.
 Under 21 CFR 820.30(g), a manufacturer must establish and maintain procedures for validating its device design.
 Such design validation shall include software validation and risk analysis, where appropriate.
-FDA recommends verification and validation include sufficient testing performed by the manufacturer on the cybersecurity of the system through which the manufacturer verifies and validates their inputs and outputs, as appropriate.
+FDA recommends verification and validation include sufficient testing performed by the manufacturer on the cybersecurity of the medical device system through which the manufacturer verifies and validates their inputs and outputs, as appropriate.

 Security testing documentation and any associated reports or assessments should be submitted in the premarket submission.
-FDA recommends that the following types of testing, among others, be provided in the submission:
+FDA recommends that the following types of testing, among others, be considered for inclusion in the submission:

-a.
-Security requirements
+Security requirements;

 Manufacturers should provide evidence that each design input requirement was implemented successfully.